-Developed by Sun Microsystems, Inc., these security APIs provide a framework for accessing and developing cryptographic functionality for the Java platform and developing implementations for encryption, key generation and key agreement, and Message Authentication Code (MAC) algorithms.
+These security APIs provide a framework for accessing and developing cryptographic functionality for the Java platform and developing implementations for encryption, key generation and key agreement, and Message Authentication Code (MAC) algorithms.

 WebLogic Server fully supports these security APIs.

 3.9.1.5 Java Authorization Contract for Containers (JACC)